kristianmandrup/cancan-permits/README.markdown

 ## Update Oct 13

 Now updated to support multiple ownership startegies so that alternative ORMs can be supported.
-Demonstrates how to use it with Mongoid, including specs to prove it!
+This gem now includes specs that demonstrate how to configure it for use with Mongoid, Mongo Mapper and Data Mapper!
-Special thanks to Sam (yoda) for this inspiration and help in this regard :)
+Special thanks to Sam (yoda) for the initial inspiration and work to ensure support for Mongoid  :)

-The generator has also been updated slightly to support this new strategy as of version 0.2.1.
+The generator has also been updated slightly to support this new strategy option as of version 0.2.1.
 In general, the new Permits API now uses an options hash to replace the old optional request parameter.
 This design allows for better extensibility in the future if needed.